 The questionnaire was reviewed and adjusted with suggestions from the head of psychology department of the University of Applied Sciences Rhein-Waal.
 In the discussion with the head of the psychology department, the major challenge to stimulate strong and honest emotions from students was discussed leading to the suggestion to show different pictures, ask triggering questions and to describe two scenarios (one positive and another negative scenario related to a fictitious student’s experience at HSRW).

-The suggestion to create two scenarios for one question was implemented to extend the length of the answers given by the speaker.
+The suggestion to create two scenarios for one question was implemented to extend the length of the answers responded by the interviewee.
 As suggested, both positive as well as negative scenarios were presented to not influence the answer to one particular direction.
 As the statement of scenarios was estimated the most viable implementable solution under a balanced narration of differently connotated emotions and experiences.
 To lead interviews to an emotional atmosphere, emotionally connotated words such as “frustrated”, “tired” or “optimistic” were used.
 Additionally, stories were written and told in an informal way on purpose, as a formal tone impedes emotional reactions.
 As one example, the question related to the timing of the classes is as follows:

 Timing of classes